How Restaurant Owners Can Secure Working Capital

 How can restaurant owners prepare in the next years?

 Similar to other industries, restaurants may experience slow seasons throughout the year.
 Preparation is key to maintain profitability during these economic downturns.

 Understand your target market: Is there a period during which you usually receive more customers?
 If you own a sports-themed restaurant, being up-to-date on major sporting events will help in estimating periods of higher attendance.
 Do you own a family-themed restaurant?
 In this case, being informed of holidays when families dine together will help you know when to ask for financing.

 Location: The weather, neighborhood, floor space available, and physical accessibility to your restaurant will also have an impact on your revenue stream.
 Knowing how these factors affect visits to your location will be crucial in determining how to prepare for future capital needs.
-For example, if heavy snow falls during the winter typically decreases customer attendance, securing a loan for your restaurant before then will prepare your business to maintain steady operations during an otherwise slow season.
+For example, if heavy snowfalls during the winter typically, customer attendance decreases, securing a loan for your restaurant before then will prepare your business to maintain steady operations during an otherwise slow season.